shaposhnikoff/my_medium_articles_starred/aws-cli-with-jq-and-bash-9d54e2eabaf1.md

 Or, loop through the groups and streams and get the last 10 messages since midnight:

     for group in $logs; do for stream in $(aws logs describe-log-streams --log-group-name $group --order-by LastEventTime --descending --max-items 1 | jq -r '[ .logStreams[0].logStreamName + " "] | add'); do echo ">>>"; echo GROUP: $group; echo STREAM: $stream; aws logs get-log-events --limit 10 --log-group-name $group --log-stream-name $stream --start-time $(date -d 'today 00:00:00' '+%s%N' | cut -b1-13) | jq -r ".events[].message"; done; done

+Finally, since log groups default retention period is “Never Expire” they can start to build up after a few years.
+I don’t use CloudWatch logs for long-term storage (and neither should you) but since AWS doesn’t provide a way to set the default retention to something I’d prefer, I run the following command from time to time to make sure they’re all set to 30 days:

+    for group in $(aws logs describe-log-groups --query "logGroups[].[logGroupName]" --output text --no-paginate); do aws logs put-retention-policy --log-group-name $group --retention-in-days 30; done;

 ### What logs does my Lambda Function generate when I run it?